Homological Mirror Symmetry for Hypertoric Varieties I: Hodge structures

-The $\mathcal{E}_\Bx$-module $\sigma_\Bx(\EuScript{M})$ is gradeable by construction (here we use the usual degree grading on $\mathcal{E}_\Bx$ so that $\hbar$ is of degree 1); choosing a grading is equivalent to choosing an isomorphism of $\sigma_{\Bx}(\ssM)$ to the Rees module of a twisted D-module for some good filtration.
-We'll call a compatible choice of such isomorphisms a {\bf grading} of $\ssM$.

-We will need the notion of a unipotent mixed Hodge structure on $\sigma_{\Bx}(\ssM)$; see \cite{saito2016young} for a reference. ``Unipotent'' simply means that the monodromy on every piece of a stratification on which the D-module is smooth is unipotent.
+We will need the notion of a unipotent mixed $\Q$-Hodge structure on $\sigma_{\Bx}(\ssM)$; see \cite{saito2016young} for a reference. ``Unipotent'' simply means that the monodromy on every piece of a stratification on which the D-module is smooth is unipotent.
 Mixed Hodge modules are a very deep subject, but one which we can use in a mostly black-box manner.
-The important thing for us is that given a holonomic regular D-module $\mathcal{M}$, a mixed Hodge structure can be encoded as a pair of filtrations on $\mathcal{M}$ and a choice of $\Q$-form.
+The important thing for us is that given a holonomic regular D-module $\mathcal{M}$, a mixed Hodge structure can be encoded as real form and a pair of filtrations, a good filtration (often called the Hodge filtration) and the weight filtration (by submodules) on $\mathcal{M}$.
+As discussed previously, we are allowing good filtrations indexed by $\frac{1}{2}\Z$.

 Note that while most references on mixed Hodge modules only consider untwisted D-modules, since a Hodge structure is given by local data, the definition extends to twisted D-modules in an obvious way.
 We will only be using twists by honest line bundles (as opposed fractional powers), so we have an even easier definition available to us: a mixed/pure Hodge structure on a module $\mathcal{M}$ over differential operators twisted by a line bundle $L$ is the same structure on the untwisted D-module $L^*\otimes \mathcal{M}$.

-Since we will be working with fixed twists in what follows, we will conceal this choice and simply speak of mixed Hodge modules on $\frak{X}_\Bx$ rather than twisted mixed Hodge modules on $\frak{X}_\Bx$.
-We'll abuse language and call a mixed Hodge structure on $\mathcal{M}$ for a fixed filtration a mixed Hodge structure on the corresponding Rees module.
+Since we will be working with fixed twists in what follows, we will conceal this choice and simply speak of mixed Hodge modules on $\mathfrak{X}_\Bx$ rather than twisted mixed Hodge modules.